 More from the Terpsichorean muse:

-Just as brilliant as Family guy is Parks and recreation, with the most joyous theme tune ever:
+Just as brilliant as Family guy and Soap is Parks and recreation, with the most joyous theme tune ever:

 From the innocent vamp, with its tiny yet prophetic throw-away ending, to the zany syncopated opening of the tune (like the end of Boléro played a lot faster than the much-too-fast versions of lesser “maestros”), via the crazy successive modulations à la Berlioz, to the manic ascending scale introducing the recapitulation to coy simplicity—how does it cover so much ground in 30”?!
 And this is the full version that doesn’t always get aired!